alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 Whereas for me, I'm not a computer vision person.
 I think ML for control is a much more interesting problem.
-However, you have to do computer vision to do control in image-based environments, and if you want to handle the real-world, image-based inputs are the most flexible input space.
+However, you have to do computer vision to do control in image-based environments, and if you want to handle the real world, image-based inputs are the way to go.
 So for me, computer vision is the tool, robotics is the application, and the improvements in computer vision have driven many promising robot learning results.

 ![AlexNet conv filters](/public/ai-timelines/filters.png)
 {: .centered }

-(Filters learned by [AlexNet](https://en.wikipedia.org/wiki/AlexNet), which has itself been obsoleted by the better tool, [ResNet](https://en.wikipedia.org/wiki/Residual_neural_network).)
+(Filters automatically learned by [AlexNet](https://en.wikipedia.org/wiki/AlexNet), which has itself been obsoleted by the better tool, [ResNets](https://en.wikipedia.org/wiki/Residual_neural_network).)
 {: .centered }

 I'm a big advocate for research tools.
 I think on average, people underestimate